-Just to throw it out there, according to my French source, mon lapin is commonly said to males and young boys, but that doesn’t mean it isn’t used for females.
+According to my French source, mon lapin is commonly said to males and young boys, but that doesn’t mean it isn’t used for females.

-Young girls, daughters for example, can be referred to a lapin, but unfortunately there isn’t a feminine conversion for this endearing name (as you might’ve noticed).
+Young girls can be referred to as lapin, but unfortunately, there isn’t a feminine conversion for this endearing name.
 That still doesn’t mean that a female can’t be a honey bunny!

 And as with most animal names, ma puce also has its diminutive varieties:

-We don’t have an equivalent, so I’d say “sweetie” fits just fine.
+We don’t exactly have an equivalent for this, so I’d say “sweetie” fits just fine.

 English translation: My chicky

-Poussin actually translates to “chick,” not like a “hot babe, chick,” but a “baby chicken.”
+Poussin actually translates to “chick.”
+Not like a “hot babe,” but a “baby chicken.”